KrasnitzLab/sgains/README.md

     sharemin: 0.85
 ```

-Each section of this file configures different parts of *s-GAINS* pipeline.
+Each section of this configuration file corresponds to the relevant `s-GAINS` tool
+subcommand and sets values for the options of the subcomman.

+The options passed from the command line override the options specified in the
+configuration file.